cminers/braiins-os/docs/index.md

 #### Listen mode

-In this mode, IP and MAC address of the device are displayed after the IP Report button is pressed.
-Parameter `--format` can be used to change the default formatting of IP/MAC information
+In this mode, IP and MAC addresses of the device are displayed after the IP Report button is pressed.
+Parameter `--format` can be used to change the default formatting of IP/MAC information.

 ```bash
 python3 discover.py listen --format "{IP} ({MAC})"